 Annotti is also responsible for managing the day-to-day operations of the organization, and for working with the Board of Directors on strategic-planning initiatives.
 He serves as the chief visionary officer for the organization and the fraternal system, envisioning and helping to create a bright future for strong, vibrant, and relevant fraternals.

-I have more than 30 years of experience in association management, and joined the Alliance after serving as Senior Vice President of Public Affairs for the Property Casualty Insurers Association of America (PCI).
-Prior to PCI, I served in a similar capacity with the Independent Insurance Agents and Brokers of California.
-Those two experiences gave me unique insights into both the insurer and producer sides of the business, as well as a thorough understanding of politics and policy.
+Annotti has more than 35 years of experience in association management, and joined the Alliance after serving as Senior Vice President of Public Affairs for the Property Casualty Insurers Association of America (PCI).
+Prior to PCI, he served in a similar capacity with the Independent Insurance Agents and Brokers of California.
+Those two experiences gave him unique insights into both the insurer and producer sides of the business, as well as a thorough understanding of politics and policy.

 Annotti has been married to his wife, Jody, for 36 years.
 They have two adult sons and daughters-in-law, and recently became grandparents of twins, with a third grandchild on the way.
 The Annotti’s live in suburban Chicago and in their free time they enjoy traveling, theatre, reading, athletics, and visiting grandchildren.
 They are engaged in volunteer work in their parish and for the local Jesuit high school.